Room Rater was a beloved pandemic distraction. But the backlash has arrived, courtesy of Jeb Bush.

 Heye’s biggest disappointment with the rating is the suggestion that he add a pillow to the couch — since he had just moved one off the couch for the appearance.
 He’d also like to note that the “port wine poster,” as Room Rater put it, is actually from Willi’s Wine Bar in Paris.
 He actually became friends with the owner, who saw the poster in a previous CNN International appearance.

-After the controversy, Heye added, “I sent him this stuff, and said, ‘Look, your poster’s getting more prominence.’”
+After the controversy, Heye added, “I sent him this stuff, and said, ‘Look, your poster’s getting more prominence.’ ”